sandialabs/sceptre-phenix-docs/src/state-of-health.md

     * `testStderr`: a string to look for in STDERR from the executed script.
 If found, the test passes.
 If not found, it fails.

+    * `validateStdout`: a script to run that will be provided, via STDIN, the STDOUT from the executed script.
+If this validation script exits 0, the test passes.
+If it exits non-zero, the test fails.
+This validation script should always be a bash script, even if the host is a Windows host.

+    * `validateStderr`: a script to run that will be provided, via STDIN, the STDERR from the executed script.
+If this validation script exits 0, the test passes.
+If it exits non-zero, the test fails.
+This validation script should always be a bash script, even if the host is a Windows host.

 * `hostListeners`: a map of VMs, each specifying a list of listening ports to check for within the VM.
 If the port can be listening on any interface, the